futres/ovt-data-pipeline/README.md

 # fovt-data-pipeline

 This repository contains the configuration directives and necessary scripts to validate, triplify, reason, and load data into an external document store for the FuTRES project.
-This repository uses data that has first been pre-processed using R Scripts and [GEOME](https://geome-db.org/) for validating data and reporting problem data.
-Once the data has been pre-processed, this pipeline uses additional python code for further validation and API creation, the [Ontology Data Pipeline](https://github.com/biocodellc/ontology-data-pipeline) to direct post-processing steps, [FuTRES Ontology for Vertebrate Traits](https://github.com/futres/fovt) as the source ontology, and [Ontopilot](https://github.com/stuckyb/ontopilot) as a contributing library for the reasoning steps.
-Configuration directives are stored in the `config/` directory.
-If you want to modify configuration settings, refer to [ontology-data-pipeline](https://github.com/biocodellc/ontology-data-pipeline) for instructions.
+This repository uses data that has first been pre-processed using [data-mapping R Scripts](https://github.com/futres/fovt-data-mapping) and [GEOME](https://geome-db.org/) for validating data and reporting problem data.
+Refer to the [data-mapping](https://github.com/futres/fovt-data-mapping) repository for more information.

+Once the data has been pre-processed using the prior steps, this pipeline completes the steps for data integration, validation, reasoning, and database loading.
+This codebase draws on the [Ontology Data Pipeline](https://github.com/biocodellc/ontology-data-pipeline) for triplifying and reasoning, the [FuTRES Ontology for Vertebrate Traits](https://github.com/futres/fovt) as the source ontology, and [Ontopilot](https://github.com/stuckyb/ontopilot) as a contributing library for the reasoning steps.

+Here is a summary of the steps contained in this pipeline:
+ * Process data using the `fetch.py` script in this repository.
+This provides summary statistics for the [FuTRES website](https://futres.org/) as well as assembling all data sources into a single file in `../FutresAPI/data/futres_data_processed.csv`.
+Importantly, this step reports any data that has been removed from the data set during processing into an error log: `../FutresAPI/data/futres_data_with_errors.csv`
+  * Run the pipeline code `run.sh data/futres_data_processed.csv data/output config`
+  * Run the loader code to load data into elasticsearch `python loader.py`.
+This script looks for output in `data/output/output_reasoned_csv/data*.csv`

 # Pre-processing: Assembling data and building API lookup Tables
 ## Installation